 In 1990-91 he worked as parliamentary consultant to the World Wide Fund for Nature, and in the 1992 general election contested Somerton and Frome Constituency for the first time.
 He served as Chairman of Avon and Somerset Police Authority from 1993 to 1996, and Chairman of Somerset County Council's Education committee in 1996-97.
 He was also vice chairman of the Association of County Councils 1994-97, and was a Member of the Audit Commission 1994-97.
 Since July 1997, he has been a Vice-President of the Local Government Association.

 At the 1997 general election, he was elected as MP for Somerton and Frome.
 He was the Liberal Democrat frontbench spokesman on Foreign Affairs and then spokesman for Agriculture and Rural Affairs.
-He was also selected as the Liberal Democrat Member of the Commons Select Committee on Foreign Affairs.
-He also was invited to sit on the Parliamentary Assembly of the OSCE (Organisation for Security and Co-operation in Europe).
+He was also selected as the Liberal Democrat Member of the Commons Select Committee on Foreign Affairs, and sits on the Parliamentary Assembly of the OSCE (Organisation for Security and Co-operation in Europe).

-David is married and has two children.
+David is married and has two children aged 12 and 9.
 He lives in the heart of the constituency at Witham Friary between Frome and Bruton.